Home/Journal

 The Landlord's Checklist for a Fully Compliant Rental Property

-This checklist covers every major compliance requirement for private landlords in England, organised by when in the tenancy cycle they apply.
-Use it as a reference to audit your current properties and to prepare for new tenancies.
+This is your landlord's checklist for a fully compliant rental property.
+It covers every legal requirement you must meet before, during, and at the end of a tenancy, organised by stage in the tenancy cycle.
+Use it as a reference to audit your current properties and to prepare for new lettings across Middlesbrough and Teesside.

 Before the Tenancy Begins